2024–25 Ulster Rugby season: Autumn internationals

-Second block
+Domestic season: second block

 Ulster lost narrowly at home to Leinster in the URC on 29 November, then opened their Champions Cup campaign with heavy away defeats to Toulouse and Bordeaux.
 Wing Zac Ward and replacement wing Rory Telfer made their debuts against Bordeaux.
 Between the two matches, wing Aaron Sexton left to join the NFL International Player Pathway.
 Two interpros followed - a narrow home defeat to Munster, in which out-half Jack Murphy made his debut from the bench, and a win away against Connacht, in which academy centre Wilhelm de Klerk made his debut from the bench, before the Champions Cup resumed with an away defeat to Leicester Tigers.
 Former Ulster wing Rob Lyttle re-signed as short-term injury cover, and appeared in the final pool game, a bonus point home win against Exeter Chiefs, which was enough to qualify for the round of sixteen.
 The final match before the Six Nations was a lacklustre home defeat to Zebre.

-Six Nations
+Six Nations break

 Rob Herring, Iain Henderson and Cormac Izuchukwu were selected for the Ireland quad for the 2025 Six Nations.
 James McNabney was called up as a development player.
 Henderson came off the bench in the opening home win against England.
 No Ulster players were selected for the second match, an away win against Scotland.

 Former Ulster academy lock Matthew Dalton signed in January 2025 following a successful trial, and academy locks Joe Hopes and Charlie Irvine signed development contracts.
 Defence coach Jonny Bell left Ulster in February, with Willie Faloon joining the senior coaching team in his place.

-During the Six Nations break, Ulster played a friendly against the touring Queensland Reds, losing 31-38.
+During the Six Nations break, Ulster played a friendly against the touring Queensland Reds, losing 31–38.
 James Hume, Stuart McCloskey and Jacob Stockdale appeared on their return from injury.
 In the URC, they lost away to Benetton, and beat Scarlets at home, with debuts for scrum-half Conor McKee and loosehead prop Sam Crean, on loan from Saracens.

-Third block
+Domestic season: final block

 After the six nations ended, Ulster came from behind to defeat Dragons away, and won a third game in a row by defeating the Stormers at home, in a game that marked Stuart McCloskey's 200th appearance for the province, and a try-scoring return from 11 months out injured for Robert Baloucoune.
 There then followed five straight defeats: one in the round of 16 of the Champions Cup, away to Bordeaux, and four in the URC, away to Leinster, home to the Sharks, away to Munster, and away to Edinburgh.
 Ulster finished 14th in the URC, failing to qualify for the Champions Cup for the first time.
 Next season they will play in the EPCR Challenge Cup.